-Politically-minded author, designer, game-writer, editor, developer, consultant, and graphic novelist with lots of words.
+Politically-minded author, game-writer, creative director, developer, consultant, designer, editor, and graphic novelist with lots of words.

 With two decades of experience in the comics and video game industries, author Andrew E.C.
 Gaska is the Senior Development Editor at Illustrated Syndicate for Lion Forge LLC.
-Having previously freelanced for Lion Forge’s Labs division as a script, pitch, and proposal writer, he now generates original IP for the brand, developing both comics and animation projects while working closely with creative teams to guide their vision to fruition.
+Having previously freelanced for Lion Forge’s Labs division as a script, pitch, and proposal writer, he now generates original IP for the brand, developing both comics and animation projects.

 Andrew is the founder and creative director of BLAM!
 Ventures LLC, a guerrilla design studio that produces integrated media for the advertising, video game, comic book, and science fiction industries.
 He works as a freelance franchise consultant to 20th Century Fox for the past three years, writing series reference bibles, maintaining continuity, streamlining in-universe canon, and creating detailed timelines for the legacy franchises Alien, Predator, and Planet of the Apes.
 He was a production assistant for Vanguard Productions, restoring valuable comic and genre artworks for archival reproduction.
 He also served as a visual consultant to Rockstar Games for seventeen years on the Grand Theft Auto series, Red Dead Revolver, and all other releases.